pgpkg/pgpkg/docs/pages/spec.md

 are considered to contain *tests*.

-Test scripts can contain any number of functions, but only functions whose name starts with `test_` will be run automatically.
-Functions that are not named `test_` will be created, but not called.
-These functions can be called from functions named `test_*`.
+Test scripts can contain any number of functions, but only functions whose name ends with `_test` will be run automatically.
+Functions that are not named `_test` will be created, but not called.
+These functions can be called from functions named `*_test`.

 For example, a file named `example_test.sql` might contain the following unit test:

-    create or replace function example.test_world() returns void language plpgsql as $$ begin
+    create or replace function example.world_test() returns void language plpgsql as $$ begin
             raise notice 'hello, test!';
         end;